cotarr/collab-frontend/README.md

-If refresh tokens are enabled on the collab-auth server, user password entry followed by submission of the access code to the authorization server will return two tokens in the same reqeust, an access_token and refresh_token.
+If refresh tokens are enabled on the collab-auth server, user password entry followed by submission of the access code to the authorization server will return two tokens in the same request, an access_token and refresh_token.
 Both are stored on the user's behalf in the user's session.

 Refresh Token Configuration: